mauno-j-ronkko/sharkC64/docs/language/modules/modules.md

 ### Constants
-Constants are listed in a `const` section.
+Constants are listed in a `val` section.
 Each constant must be given a fixed value.
 ```
-const one : byte := $01
+val one : byte := $01
 ```